Rulebook (17th Edition)

 Deploy

-To deploy a card means to play it as if it was in your hand.
+To deploy a card is to play it as if it was in your hand.
 This is optional for each deployed target.
 In other words, it means for each deployed target, you may (but are not required to) do one of the following:

 - Summon the card (if it is a minion).